-Amounts due from fellow Group undertakings are repayable within a 12 month period, unsecured and are entitled to a relevant market interest rate plus a margin calculated based on the credit rating of the counterparty and the terms of the current account or loan.
+Amounts due from fellow Group companies are unsecured and are entitled to a relevant market interest rate plus a margin calculated based on the credit rating of the counterparty and the terms of the current account or loan.

 9. Derivative financial assets/(liabilities)